 - Event based charging.
-The (chargeable) event is recognised in the NE that handles it, based on e.g. signalling exchange between the user equipment and the NE.
-The event is then mapped onto a single charging event as specified in the middle tier TS that applies to that NE.
+The (chargeable) event is recognised in the NE/NF that handles it, based on e.g. signalling exchange between the user equipment and the NE/NF.
+The event is then mapped onto a single charging event as specified in the middle tier TS that applies to that NE/NF.